kdurance/100-days-of-code/log.md

 **Thoughts**:
 CSS grid has a lot of pieces and I'm trying to wrap my head around it.
 I made progress but I still need to work on it some more.
 I think once I get it, it will be super helpful.

+Day 6: February 16, 2021

+**Today's Progress**:
+Spent time focusing only on experimenting with CSS grid to understand how it works.